TKlamp/Data-Logging-Tutorial/README.md

 $ pip install serial, sys, pandas, matplotlib.pyplot, tqdm
 ```

-TK2303E does not support live logging.
-Data is saved to tester first and transferred all together to PC.
-Before transferring data to PC, it is important to pause logging by clicking "stop recording" button on tester.
+TK2303E does not support live logging, as data is saved first to the tester before being transferred to a PC.
+It is essential to pause logging by clicking the "stop recording" button on the tester before initiating the transfer process.

 ## Quickstart

 1. Connect USB to PC, turn on tester.

-    Find current USB serial port name.
+    Find the name of the current USB serial port using command below.

     ```
     $ ls /dev/tty.*